Sustainability | Environment | Risk ManagementTCFD/TNFD

 In the upstream value chain, especially in raw material procurement, there is a tendency toward very high impacts on land use, climate change, water use, soil contamination, and water pollution.
 As the value chain moves further upstream, the interface with nature increases, resulting in greater dependencies and impacts.
 Some raw materials handled by TDK fall under the High Impact Commodity List (HICL) identified by the Science Based Targets for Nature (SBTs for Nature) framework, which designates commodities with significant environmental impact.
 These include copper, nickel, lithium, gold, silver, and platinum.
 Raw materials containing these minerals are considered to have particularly high impacts on natural capital.

-For 74 of TDK’s direct business sites, we assessed spatial risk information for nature-related items using the WWF Risk Filter Tools (Biodiversity Risk Filter/Water Risk Filter).
+For 79 of TDK’s business sites, we assessed spatial risk information for nature-related items using the WWF Risk Filter Tools (Biodiversity Risk Filter/Water Risk Filter).
 Based on the previously presented heat maps of dependence and impact, we evaluated 34 items—including water, ecosystems, pollution, and land use change—by compiling risk scores for each site and conducting site-level reassessments.
 Of the 34 items, 13 were deemed irrelevant, 11 had risk assessment scores ranging from Low to Middle, and 10 had risk assessment scores ranging from High to Very High.
 The proportion of sites evaluated as high risk is shown in Figure 3.

 As for physical risks, items such as water (water scarcity, water quality) and climate change (landslides, extreme heat, tropical cyclones) were identified at multiple sites.
 Several sites were found to be affected by risks related to biodiversity, such as protected areas, conservation areas, and key biodiversity areas.
 Based on these analyses, we identified key nature-related issues and evaluated TDK’s risks and opportunities.